grafana-wizzy/wizzy/README.md

 ## Dashboard Commands

 ###Dashboard Terminology
-Dashboardw
 - *local dashboard* - a json dashboard file under dashboards directory on local disk
-- *remote dashboard* - a dashbord currently live/stored in Grafana
+- *remote dashboard* - a dashboard currently live in Grafana

 ### Dashboard Context
-A user can set the Dashboard Context in wizzy using the `use` command so that the wizzy is aware about the local dashboard on which it should operate on.
-This is an optional settings for some commands to make wizzy cli more intuitive and user-friendly.
+A user can set the dashboard context in wizzy by the `use` command so that the wizzy is aware about the local dashboard on which it should operate.
+This is an optional setting for some commands and mandatory for other commands, which makes wizzy cli more intuitive and user-friendly.
 ```
 wizzy use dashboard DASHBOARD_SLUG
 ```
-Note: Once context is set, wizzy will fall back to these defaults if no entity is supplied.
+Note: Once context is set, wizzy will use this dashboard as default if no dashboard is supplied.
+It will be mentioned in the documentation where setting dashboard context is required.

 ### Local Commands
-These commands operates on local dashboards.
-Using Dashboard Context is option for this set of commands.
-If you have set context dashboard, you do not need to type DASHBOARD_SLUG for each dashboard command.
+These commands operates on local json file based dashboards.
 ```
 $ wizzy import dashboard DASHBOARD_SLUG
 	- copies a remote dashboard json and creates a local dashboard